Egypt’s Primordial God Nun

 Nun holding the sun barge of Ra aloft

-Nun was often depicted holding the solar barque of Ra aloft, or the sun disk itself.
+Nun was often depicted holding the solar boat of Ra aloft, or the sun disk itself.
 He can also appear in his Ogdoad form with the head of a frog, or as a baboon greeting the rising sun.

 Leave a Reply